 The other day I saw a Nike commercial that was about skateboarding stereotype—it shows the perception of how people see skateboarders.
 They see us as adolescents who never grew up; like our sole purpose is to invade or destroy other people’s property and stress them out.
-They see us like we’re some kind of criminals because we do something we love.
+They see us like we’re some criminals because we do something we love.
 JB Gillet said in Transworld’s skateboard movie called “First Love” how those people could never fully understand what skateboarding means to us and what’s the feeling we get from it.

 I perceive skateboarding as something where I can free my mind—it’s like meditating with my eyes open.
-It’s the mixture of having fun and being free which makes it all so interesting.
+It’s a mixture of having fun and being free which makes it all so interesting.
 I don’t know whether it’s a constant rush of adrenaline or the feeling of freedom that keeps us addicted to it, overlooking the injuries or pain.

 What Skateboarding is all about

 Skateboarding is so much more than just a physical activity.
 It’s all about you and how you express yourself.
 It’s allowing you to be what you want to be.
 And that is the main reason why skateboarding is so popular.

 For every individual skateboarding means something different.
 For somebody, this is a way to escape from all the troubles, and for others, it’s about pushing their limits so they can grow.
 All I can say for certain is that skateboarding is everything you want it to be.

 How skateboarding helped me become a better person

 In this world full of influences it’s hard to find the differences between what you want and what you think you want.
 Constant assault through either media, celebrities, the society you live in or even by the people you are influenced by is putting a heavy burden on individuals in the way of how to live life or what is right, cool and what’s not.